WetHat/MarkdownToHtml/markdown/2.3.1/ConvertTo-PageHeadingNavigation.md

 <blockquote>

-HTML text to be scanned for headings.
+HTML fragment to scan for headings.

+---

 Parameter Property         | Value
 --------------------------:|:----------